ecmwf/metview-docs/docs/confluence/tutorials/flexpart/flexpart_plume_trajectories.rst

       end if
   end for

-Please note that we use `mvl_geocircle() <https://confluence.ecmwf.int/display/METV/mvl_geocircle>`_ to construct the circle and plotted the circle around every second waypoint to avoid cluttering.
+Please note that we use :func:`mvl_geocircle` to construct the circle and plotted the circle around every second waypoint to avoid cluttering.
 The only other change with respect to **Step 2** is that we need to extend the plot command with the new data layer (``pltRmsLst``):

 .. code-block:: python